 In the same vein, the males who fight for the sake of Equestria will be thrown in the military to be laughably underequipped and given no resources or regard despite being expected to face supernatural threats that they have no hope in even standing a chance against.
 The females will be gathered into what is essentially Special Forces, given superpowered MacGuffins and (eventually) a leader with power and dominion over all three pony species, and given preferred treatment and countless perks.
 This is because Men Are the Expendable Gender and Women Are Wiser.

 From the opposite side of the fence, the males who fight for the sake of Equestria will get a paycheck for their effort and hopefully some family benefits (their orphans and widows will need it after Discord reversed his gravity or the Changelings killing them).
 The females who fight for Equestria better find some sidework as a weather pony or a farmer because Celestia ain't going to pay them shit.

 No matter how powerful and experienced you may be, if you're the leader you never have to lend a hand in battle unless you happen to find yourself caught in the fray.
 Your evil sister, a cackling Mad God, or an evil dictator shows up?
 Send the goons and call it a "test".
 Even if you happen to be in town where a massive flying bugbear you could easily take down is actively beating the crap out of your subjects, just go on in and have a slice of cake: nobody will ever call you on it.

-Someone who is a different race, who was born into servitude and lives with their employer, is apparently unpaid, regularly neglected (bordering on abuse), struck for getting out of line, and who is punished or chastized every time they try to obtain some manner of material gain in exchange for their services is known as a "Number One Assistant", not an ethnic slave.
+Someone who is a different race, who was born into servitude and lives with their employer, is apparently unpaid, regularly neglected (bordering on abuse), struck for getting out of line, and who is punished or chastized every time they try to obtain some manner of material gain in exchange for their services is known as a "Number One Assistant", not an ethnic slave and/or child labor.